Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 1. Redfield

-First of all, it should be noted that Leupold acquired the Redfield brand in 2008 and attempted to reintroduce it to the USA shooters and tried to expand it.
+I should note that Leupold acquired the Redfield brand in 2008 and attempted to reintroduce it to the USA shooters and tried to expand it.

 However, since 2020, the only series surviving and still available from the brand is the Revolution line.